 They bloom once a year in the late spring.
 Once the spring flush of blooms is finished, It's best to remove the spent flowers.
 If you do that, sporadically through the summer and early fall, your bush may produce more flowers though not as abundantly as in the spring.

 The flowers are small, measuring 1” to 2” across, and are heavily double.
 Heavily double means that there are more petals than is usual for a double flower.
 As noted above, the flowers open dark pink, then darken to purple before fading to cream as the flowers die.
 Because it flowers in clusters, the bush can have flowers in different stages and different colors at the same time.
 It was nicknamed “seven sisters” because like sisters, the flowers look similar but change as they mature.

-After the blooms have faded, if they are not removed, in their place in the fall will be bright red rosehips that are also attractive.
+After the blooms have faded in the fall, if they are not removed, in their place will be bright red rosehips that are also attractive.

-Seven Sisters is disease resistant and is easily propagated from cuttings.
+Like most heirloom roses, Seven Sisters is disease resistant and is easily propagated from cuttings.

 No pruning is necessary for plants that are less than three years old.
 Climbing roses need three years before they are large enough to flower.
 Pruning too early will prevent them from ever flowering.

 Once your bush is old enough and large enough, an initial pruning can be done in late winter, removing dead and diseased canes only.
 Any dead leaves, branches or other brush should be removed from under your bush to prevent the spread of insects and disease.

 After your bush has finished blooming you may give it a more extensive pruning.
 On mature plants with many canes, cut down one third of the oldest and largest canes and then prune the remaining canes by one third.
 If your bush has only a few canes, you can forgo removing any and just prune their length by one third.